Overv/Open.GL/content/framebuffers.md

 		outColor = sum;
 	}

 You can see that a total amount of 81 samples is taken.
 You can change the amount of samples on the X and Y axes to control the amount of blur.
 The `blurSize` variables are used to determine the distance between each sample.
-A higher sample count and lower sample distance results in a better approximationg, but also rapidly decreases performance, so try finding a good balance.
+A higher sample count and lower sample distance results in a better approximation, but also rapidly decreases performance, so try finding a good balance.

 Sobel
 --------